 Located between Ginza and the Sumida River, Tsukiji is one of the most well-known areas for tourists as well as locals in Tokyo.
-Although Tsukiji is famous for its market full of delicious fresh seafood, tuna auctioning and more, it also holds notable knife shops that support many of the stores in the area!
+Although Tsukiji is famous for its delicious fresh seafood, it also holds notable knife shops that support many of the stores in the area!

 Azuma Minamoto-no Masahisa, a shop specializing in a diverse range of knives, is now in its fifth generation of service, continuing a tradition established over 145 years ago.
 But what makes Japanese knives and Azuma Minamoto-no Masahisa different from the rest?